ksu-cs-textbooks/cis301/content/6-chapter/6_1-univRules.md

 }
 ```

-At that point, we see that we have exactly the statement we wanted to end our subproof -- `P(a)`.
-All that remains is to use `∀i` to state that since `a` could have been anyone, that the statement we reached at the end of subproof 2 must hold for all individuals.
+At that point, we see that we have exactly the proposition we wanted to end our subproof -- `P(a)`.
+All that remains is to use `∀i` to state that since `a` could have been anyone, that the proposition we reached at the end of subproof 2 must hold for all individuals.
 Here is the completed proof:

 ```text
 ∀ x P(x) ⊢ ∀ y P(y)